kroa38/RaspLogger/beacontools_mod/readme.md

+This is a fork of beacontool package : https://pypi.org/project/beacontools/

-This two file add device filter on the prefix of the uuid. and simplify the packet string
+This two file add device filter on the prefix of the uuid. and simplify the packet string.

 Replace this two files in the beacontools package directory